Edelark/SecurityTools/README.md

 Available methods:
  - **find_mail(source,destination):** This function find emails in a document and put all finded emails into other file. -> (source,destination)
+## ScanningFiles
+Collection of tools to scan files

+### scaner.py
+Scan a file in VirusTotal.